 Read more

-...to be the best tutor that I can be.
+...from Brown University after studying public policy as an undergraduate at Duke University.
+I hope to pursue a career in education policy in the future, but at present I want to be the best tutor that I can be.
 Given my passionate about education policy, I understand the important role that standardized tests play in allowing students to maximize their own educational potential.
-My goal as a tutor is to help each student that I work with to perform to the best of their abilities on the standardized test that they are preparing to take.
-I hope that I can play a part in helping...
+My goal as a tutor is to help each student that I...

 Read more